hackclub/hackclub/playbook/workshops/remote_control/README.md

 > ![](img/demo_1.gif)

-This code call the phone number `555-555-5555` and say the message `Gossip Girl here, your one and only.` We don't want that.
+This code calls the phone number `555-555-5555` and say the message `Gossip Girl here, your one and only.` We don't want that.

 Change `555-555-5555` to your own phone number.
 Feel free to change the